photo/frontend/documentation/api/GetPhoto.markdown

 <a name="purpose"></a>
 ### Purpose of the Get Photo API

-Use this API to get a single of photo for a user.
+Use this API to get a for a user's photo.

 _NOTE:_ Always pass in the `returnSizes` parameter for sizes you plan on using.
 It's the only way to guarantee that a URL for that size will be present in the response.
 See [Photo Generation][photogeneration] for details.